Top 10 Best Private Banks in India List 2023

 Given below are some of the most significant characteristics of a personal loan for pensioners:

-The interest rate depends on various parameters such as the borrowed amount, bank’s policies, age of the borrower, security or collateral offered and more.
+The interest rate depends on various parameters such as the borrowed amount, the bank’s policies, the age of the borrower, security or collateral offered, and more.
 Usually, pension loans have lower interest rates compared to regular personal loans.
 For instance, SBI offers personal loans with interest rates starting at 9.75% per annum.

 Since personal loans are types of unsecured loans, they don’t demand any security or collateral.
 Moreover, as they are provided to senior citizens withdrawing from a secure pension, additional collateral or security aren’t required.
 This is done in order to avoid any additional repayment burden on the borrower.